Unless you work in IT, you might not know which factors to consider when comparing web hosts.

 WPEngine ONLY supports WordPress.
 Their focus is on improving their product for their customers, exclusively WordPress users.
 They have perfected the platform for complete beginners to the most advanced developers.

-WPEngine isn’t going the be the cheapest option available, but their reliability, features and award-winning customer service are well worth it.
+WPEngine isn’t going the be the cheapest option available, but its reliability, features, and award-winning customer service are well worth it.

 I’ve been using WPEngine for almost a year and can attest to their performance and reliability firsthand; the server speed is some of the fastest we’ve seen and a constant focus of theirs.

-They offer free, easy automated migrations for existing web sites or you can just have their knowledgable and friendly support team do all the heaving lifting.
+They offer free, easy automated migrations for existing websites or you can just have their knowledgeable and friendly support team do all the heaving lifting.

 You will get free on-demand and automatic backups, SSL certificates, themes from StudioPress; developers will also like their easy to deploy staging and development environments for testing.

 - Highest Costs.
 Entry prices may deter budget-strapped users.
-To offset this, Millennial Money readers get 4 months FREE using the our link.
+To offset this, Millennial Money readers get 4 months FREE using our link.

 Hostpapa is headquartered in Canada but operates in 14 countries (including the U.S.).